 MIAD graduates who studied New Studio Practice will have the educational background and the qualifications/skills for positions in these businesses.
-Bachelor's degrees are often preferred and sometimes required by many of these businesses.
-For some positions, graduate degrees are preferred.
+Bachelor's degrees are preferred and often required by many of these businesses.
+For some positions, graduate degrees are required.

-Below are some of the most common types of businesses.
+Following are some of the most common types of businesses.
 Job titles vary greatly with responsibilities focused on administrating, assisting, coordinating, directing and/or managing.